OneCare’s Dedication To Transparency

 OneCare’s 2020 budget was approved by the Green Mountain Care Board on December 18, 2019.
 The 2020 budget includes support for primary care and community-based services, investments in programs that help Vermont meet the goals of the All-Payer Model, and continues Medicare funding for Blueprint and SASH (Supports and Services at Home).
 Secretary Smith and Commissioner Gustafson have presented to the House Appropriations Committee in late December 2019, and included their thoughts on the 2020 budget in their testimony.
 You can find OneCare’s full budget materials and budget presentation on the GMCB website.

-Results of financial audits from 2017 and 2018 are available on our ACO results page.
+Results of financial audits from 2017 and 2018 are available here.

 Last Updated on